Hanani-Tutte for approximating maps of graphs: Normal form

-\begin{proof}[proof of Claim~\ref{claim:split}] Since we assume that the edges of $E(v_i)$ appear consecutively in the rotation at $v_i$, the same holds for $E'(v_i)$.
+\begin{proof}[proof of Claim~\ref{claim:split}] We correct the rotation at $v_i$ by flips so that the edges in $E(v_i)$ appear consecutively in the rotation at $v_i$.
+Since we assume that the edges of $E(v_i)$ appear consecutively in the rotation at $v_i$, the same holds for $E'(v_i)$.
 The claim is easy if the size of $E(v_i)$ is one, since then we just pull over $v_i$ the edges in $E'(v_i)$ incident to $v_i$ and crossing the edge in $E(v_i)$ an odd number of times.
 Similarly we are done if $E'(v_i)$ contains only one edge.
 Let $e_1,e_2\in E(v_i)$ and let $e_3,g_4\in E'(v_i)$ be four distinct edges incident to $v_i$.

 By Claim~\ref{claim:basic}, we have $ \nCross{e_1}{e_3}{\hat{\psi}_3}+\nCross{e_1}{e_4}{\hat{\psi}_3}+\nCross{e_2}{e_3}{\hat{\psi}_3}+\nCross{e_2}{e_4}{\hat{\psi}_3}\equiv_2 0$.
 Thus, for every pair of edges $e_{1}$ and $e_{2}$ in $E(v_i)$ either $\nCross{e_1}{e_3}{\hat{\psi}_3}\equiv_2 \nCross{e_2}{e_3}{\hat{\psi}_3}$ for all $e_3\in E'(v_i)$, or $\nCross{e_1}{e_3}{\hat{\psi}_3}\not\equiv_2 \nCross{e_2}{e_3}{\hat{\psi}_3}$ for all $e_3\in E'(v_i)$.
-Indeed, for $e_3,e_4\not\in E(v_i)$ violating the claim we have $\nCross{e_1}{e_3}{\hat{\psi}_3}+\nCross{e_2}{e_3}{\hat{\psi}_3} \not \equiv_2 \nCross{e_1}{e_4}{\hat{\psi}_3}+ \nCross{e_2}{e_4}{\hat{\psi}_3}.$ Hence, $\nCross{e_1}{e_3}{\hat{\psi}_3}+\nCross{e_2}{e_3}{\hat{\psi}_3} +\nCross{e_1}{e_4}{\hat{\psi}_3}+ \nCross{e_2}{e_4}{\hat{\psi}_3}\not\equiv_2 0.$ It follows that we can partition $E(v_i)$ into two parts $E_1(v_i)$ and $E_2(v_i)$ such that for every $e_1$ and $e_2$ coming from the same part we have $\nCross{e_1}{e_3}{\hat{\psi}_3}\equiv_2 \nCross{e_2}{e_3}{\hat{\psi}_3}$ for all $e_3\in E'(v_i)$, and for every $e_1$ and $e_2$ coming from different parts we have $\nCross{e_1}{e_3}{\hat{\psi}_3}\not \equiv_2 \nCross{e_2}{e_3}{\hat{\psi}_3}$ for all $e_3\in E'(v_i)$.
+Indeed, for $e_3,e_4\in E'(v_i)$ violating the claim we have $\nCross{e_1}{e_3}{\hat{\psi}_3}+\nCross{e_2}{e_3}{\hat{\psi}_3} \not \equiv_2 \nCross{e_1}{e_4}{\hat{\psi}_3}+ \nCross{e_2}{e_4}{\hat{\psi}_3}.$ Hence, $\nCross{e_1}{e_3}{\hat{\psi}_3}+\nCross{e_2}{e_3}{\hat{\psi}_3} +\nCross{e_1}{e_4}{\hat{\psi}_3}+ \nCross{e_2}{e_4}{\hat{\psi}_3}\not\equiv_2 0.$ It follows that we can partition $E(v_i)$ into two parts $E_1(v_i)$ and $E_2(v_i)$ such that for every $e_1$ and $e_2$ coming from the same part we have $\nCross{e_1}{e_3}{\hat{\psi}_3}\equiv_2 \nCross{e_2}{e_3}{\hat{\psi}_3}$ for all $e_3\in E'(v_i)$, and for every $e_1$ and $e_2$ coming from different parts we have $\nCross{e_1}{e_3}{\hat{\psi}_3}\not \equiv_2 \nCross{e_2}{e_3}{\hat{\psi}_3}$ for all $e_3\in E'(v_i)$.

 By pulling every edge of $E_1(v_i)$ over $v_i$ we obtain $\nCross{e_{1}}{e_3}{\hat{\psi}_3}\equiv_2 \nCross{e_{2}}{e_3}{\hat{\psi}_3}$ for all $e_3\in E'(v_i)$ and $e_{1},e_{2}\in E(v_i)$.
 Thus, we obtained a drawing in which for all $e_3\in E'(v_i)$ either $\nCross{e_{1}}{e_3}{\hat{\psi}_3} \equiv_2 1$ for all $e_1\in E(v_i)$ or $\nCross{e_{1}}{e_3}{\hat{\psi}_3} \equiv_2 0$ for all $e_1\in E(v_i)$.
 By pulling every $e_3\in E'(v_i)$, for which $\nCross{e_{1}}{e_3}{\hat{\psi}_3} \equiv_2 1$ for all $e_1\in E(v_i)$, over $v_i$ in the obtained drawing, we arrive at a desired drawing of $\hat{G}_3$ and that concludes the proof. \end{proof}